Leonard Fournette Player Prop Bets for NFL Week 6 | Tampa Bay vs. Philadelphia 10/14/2021

 Leonard Fournette Player Prop Bets for NFL Week 6 - Tampa Bay vs. Philadelphia

-In advance of placing any prop bet wagers on Leonard Fournette for Thursday's game, which starts at 8:20 PM ET on FOX, here are some insights and stats to consider to make the best bets.
-Fournette's Tampa Bay Buccaneers (4-1) and the Philadelphia Eagles (2-3) square off in Week 6 at Lincoln Financial Field.
+Leonard Fournette will have several player props available when he takes to the field on Thursday at 8:20 PM ET live on FOX.
+Fournette and the Tampa Bay Buccaneers (4-1) play the Philadelphia Eagles (2-3) in Week 6 at Lincoln Financial Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.